Close Menu

 Proposals must meet following criteria:

-• For the portion outside of the United States, there must be an on-the-ground contact for the student.
-This might be a faculty member, graduate student, research coordinator, or local partner.
+• Faculty must identify an on-the-ground contact for the student for the international component.
+This could be a faculty member, graduate student, research coordinator, or local partner.

-• Compliance with safety and security requirements identified by Tufts Global Operations.
+• The research opportunity must comply with safety and security requirements identified by Tufts Global Operations.

 • Has the faculty member created a meaningful role for the student?